big14way/solidity-nextjs-starter/README.md

 Enter the `app` folder with `cd packages/app` from the root directory.

-You'll need a RainbowKit project ID.
-You can get one from [WalletConnect Cloud](https://cloud.walletconnect.com/) and it will look something like this: `206a512b7abd9c469123b45fb272b68e` (not a real key).
+You'll need a WalletConnect project ID.
+You can get one from [Reown Cloud](https://cloud.reown.com/) and it will look something like this: `206a512b7abd9c469123b45fb272b68e` (not a real key).

 Afterwards, duplicate `.env.example` and rename the file `.env`.
-Then add your RainbowKit project ID like this: `NEXT_PUBLIC_RAINBOWKIT_PROJECT_ID=[your-project-id]`.
+Then add your WalletConnect project ID like this: `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID=[your-project-id]` or use the default one provided (`1eebe528ca0ce94a99ceaa2e915058d7`).

 `NEXT_PUBLIC_CHAIN_ID` should already be set to the Hardhat local network ID of `31337` (change this when you want your app to run on other chains).